whiplashoo/split-image/README.md

 Will suppress all log messages (except errors and warnings) when running.

+### Arguments list:

 ```

 positional arguments:
-  image_path    The path of the image to split.
+  image_path    The path to the image or directory with images to split.
   rows          How many rows to split the image into (horizontal split).
   cols          How many columns to split the image into (vertical split).